 In some cases, accommodations may be possible rather than a leave.
 In the case of an actual disability, your employer has a duty to accommodate.
 Please contact your Senior Administrative Staff should you need support in securing an appropriate accommodation.

-It is for a doctor to determine whether you are medically unfit to be at work, or for you and your doctor to identify what must be in place for you to safely be in the workplace.
+It is for a doctor to determine whether you are medically unfit to be at work, and your doctor to identify your limitations in support of an accommodation.

 Any medically related absence from work must begin with medical documentation from your doctor (Form 7-1 Verification of Sickness).
 This form does not provide details about your medical condition, but specifies a period of time that you will be absent as per your doctor’s recommendation.